circleci/circleci-docs/jekyll/_cci2/language-android.md

 see the [Sample Configuration](#sample-configuration) section of this document.

 **Note:**
-Due to how CircleCI implements virtualization on Linux, running the Android emulator is not supported.
+Running the Android emulator is not supported by the type of virtualization CircleCI uses on Linux.
 To run emulator tests from a job, consider using an external service like [Firebase Test Lab](https://firebase.google.com/docs/test-lab).
 For more details,